mthnglac/CodingFundamentals/design-patterns/README.md

 - [Command], when and how a request is fulfilled
 - [Iterator], how an aggregate's elements are accessed
+- [Mediator], how and which objects interact with each other
 - [Memento], what private information is stored outside an object, and when

 ### References